tgrasty/CSCI574-Machine-Learning/README.md

 ## Content

 - The main content of the course will be delievers as interactive ipython/Jupyter notebooks.
+These iPython/Jupyter notebooks (which use extension .ipynb) can be found in the lectures subdirectory of the repository.
-- The lecture notebooks can be found in the lectures subdirectory, and all assignments for the course will be uploaded to the assignments subdirectory.
+- All assignments for the course will appear in the assignments folder and/or will be posted through our universities online learning system (MyLeoOnline).